Poniatowski Bridge: History

-The first post-war plans by the new (communist) Polish government provided for the construction of a wooden temporary structure on the surviving pillars, but hasty work caused the bridge to collapse.
+The first post-war plans by the new (communist) Polish government provided for the construction of a temporary wooden structure on the surviving pillars, but hasty work caused the bridge to collapse.
 Restored again on new pillars, the bridge was reopened again on 22 July 1946 by Bolesław Bierut.
 However, by now the reopened bridge had lost much of its pre-war splendor, as limited funds meant no resources to restore the various decorative neo-Polish renaissance features, such as the hand-made balustrades or stone benches.
 Some of the old pre-war benches, as well as one of the old spans, can be seen in the water near the bridge at low tide.

 In 1949, under the direction of Eng.
 Tadeusz Chyliński of the Institute of Aviation, stain gauge measurements of stresses in the bridge spans were carried out during test loading.

 Between 1963 and 1966 the bridge was widened, a trolley track was separated from the carriageway and the bridge was connected to the Wisłostrada expressway on the left bank of the Vistula by means of a long looping sloped roadway section which reminded some commentators of a snail's shell.
-During another repair and expansion in 1985-1990, when the roads on the right bank (Praga) were expanded, a temporary bridge (Syrena Bridge) was erected (it was in use until replaced by Świętokrzyski Bridge in 2000).
+During another repair and expansion in 1985–1990, when the roads on the right bank (Praga) were expanded, a temporary bridge (Syrena Bridge) was erected (it was in use until replaced by Świętokrzyski Bridge in 2000).

 In 2004 a reconstruction and beautification program of the bridge began.
 By 2005 the small towers and the first four spans had been rebuilt.
 The tramway track was modernized and rebuilt in 2007.